frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise6.md

 # Exercise 6: Triangle Frame

-Up until now, all our box tubes have been perpendicular.
-Sometimes, though, you’ll need frames that aren't at 90° angles — like triangles.
+All of our box tubes have been perpendicular to each other.
+Sometimes, you’ll have frames that are angled.

 <figure>
   <img src="/img/learning-course/stage1a/hightide.webp" style="width:100%">
-  <figcaption>hightide doing a triangle frame.</figcaption>
+  <figcaption>Team 4414, Hightide, doing a triangle frame.</figcaption>
 </figure>

 ---